Loan/lease payoff coverage

-If your car is totaled and you are “upside down” or “underwater” on your loan (terms for when you owe more than the value of the car), then loan/lease coverage can help offset the remaining amount due on the loan/lease (up to 25%) if your car has been totaled in an accident or it’s been stolen.
-This coverage is beneficial to carry on your policy if you are currently making payments on or leasing your vehicle.
+If your car is totaled or stolen and you’re “upside down” or “underwater” on your loan (terms for when you owe more than the value of the car), then loan/lease coverage can help offset the remaining amount due on the loan/lease (up to 25% in most states).
+This coverage is beneficial to carry on your policy if you’re currently making payments on or leasing your vehicle.

 - Your comprehensive or collision deductible